Himolde-IBE110/Labs/Security/README.md

 1) Start a new packet capture on Wireshark.
 Enter a fictitious user and password on the page.
 Click the Submit button and wait for the answer page.
 2) Stop packet capture. **You have sent username and password data through the HTTP POST packet!!**.
-Click on this the line **POST /answer.php HTTP/1.1**.
+Click on the line **POST /answer.php HTTP/1.1**.
 In the middle screen, click **⊳ HTML Form URL Encoded** to expand the information.
 Observe:
   a) Can you find the login and password information entered in the previous item?
   b) Is HTTP authentication secure?
 Why?